 Somehow, Mom’s and Madeline’s seven years of foster care ended.
 Frank returned to Brooklyn and began working as a movie theater manager.
 Now and then, the girls got to see him.
 More often than not, whatever promises he entranced them with never materialized.
 Still, they got into the movies for free.

 I didn’t see much of Frank growing up.
 The best thing he ever did was when I was seven and he was working in the Brooklyn Dodgers ticket office, he offered to get me one and only one Dodger autograph.
-I asked for the Duke of Flatbush (Duke Snider) and he got it for me when I was seven.
-He also got me and Dad tickets to a Dodgers/Phillies game.
+I asked for the Duke of Flatbush (Duke Snider) and he got it for me.
+When I was seven, he got me and Dad tickets to a Dodgers/Phillies game.
 Still, he maintained his reputation as a distant tightwad.

 Mom never got to spend the time she wanted with him.
 When he died at 96 Mom was nearly 70 and less than a decade away from a major stroke.
 When Frank left this life, Mom held onto him.
 After her stroke, she developed a recurrent delusion that Frank and Madeleine—both long deceased—were coming to pay her a visit, had already come and gone, or had disappointed her again by failing to show up.

 Dad told her, “Your father never did anything decent for you his entire life.
 Why do you think he’s going to do anything now?”
 Mom told me, “They come all the time, but we can’t let Dad know.
 He can’t take it.”